maitreverge/maitreverge/README.md

-As I just started my career shift in IT, I am interested in a wide variety of topics such as AI, cybersecurity, web development, database structures and algorithms.
+I am interested in a variety of topics, and I am building knowledge and skills on :
+- AI
+- Web development,
+- Database Structures and Algorithms.

 ## 🤓 Current Skills && Tools